Floor Is Lava production secrets: This is exactly how the Netflix show was made

 It’s safe to say, the show is scarily addictive – and the producers say they would back having more seasons too.
 Megan told The Tab: “We would LOVE to make more, and we already have tons of ideas to make the next season bigger and better and even more epic.
 It’s too soon to know for sure, but the best thing you can do is watch all 10 episodes, and tell your friends to do the same!
 That’s how Netflix will know you like it and want more.
 We had so much fun making it.
 We’d love to give more people an opportunity to live out their childhood dreams and swing from a chandelier over a 100k gallons of lava.”

-Floor Is Lava is available on Netflix now.
+Both seasons of Floor Is Lava are available on Netflix now.
 For all the latest Netflix news, drops and memes like The Holy Church of Netflix on Facebook.